Why Gmail Is Blocking Your Email (and How To Fix It)

 What Are SPF, DKIM, and DMARC?

-SPF and DKIM are authentication protocols that are set up in the DNS records for your domain and are available for mail servers to authenticate incoming emails.
+SPF and DKIM are authentication protocols configured in your domain’s DNS records and available to mail servers to authenticate incoming emails.

 Sender Policy Framework (SPF) prevents spammers or unauthorized users from sending email that claims to be from your domain.
-It includes a list of all IPs that are authorized to send emails from your domain.
-When a mail server checks the SPF record, it will be able to authenticate that your email was genuinely sent from your domain or an approved IP.
+It includes a list of all IPs authorized to send email from your domain.
+When a mail server checks the SPF record, it can verify that your email was genuinely sent from your domain or an approved IP address.
 If you have not set up an SPF record, this authentication check will fail.

 DomainKeys Identified Mail (DKIM) verifies that messages sent from your domain have not been changed or tampered with since they left your outgoing mail server and were received by Google’s incoming mail server.

-DMARC authentication helps senders monitor emails sent from their domain, so they can quickly become aware of any mail spoofing attempts.
+DMARC authentication helps senders monitor emails sent from their domain, so they can quickly detect any mail spoofing attempts.

 How to Set Up SPF, DKIM, and DMARC to Authenticate Your Emails

-Your SPF, DKIM, and DMARC records are stored in your DNS settings, which you should find in the control panel for your domain.
+Your SPF, DKIM, and DMARC records are stored in your DNS settings, which you should find in your domain’s control panel.

 If you’re not sure where to access your DNS settings, contact your web host or domain provider for advice.